WITH A BORDERLINE

 fucked or loved you~ you're obsessively thinking about you,

-your focus to anything or anyone else!
+your head to give focus to anything or anyone else!

 not unusual to see folks resuscitate these awful relationships

 over and over again, hoping that "this time,

 it'll be different."
 But the main reason we